 Project Highlight: Free Flyer Space Robotics MPC Controller

-In past years, the Stanford Autonomous Systems Lab (ASL) developed a space robotics testbed platform to hardware experiments validating algorithms for spacecraft autonomy: the Free Flyers.
 Previously, a PWM-based PD controller was used for low-level waypoint tracking, but in practice the controller's sub-optimal performance led to excessive fuel usage, freezing of fuel tanks and rapid degradation of performance over time.
-To address this, I developed an optimization-based MPC for low-level waypoint tracking, which reducing fuel consumption, thereby enabling significantly higher mileage during hardware experiments.
+To address this, I developed an optimization-based MPC for low-level waypoint tracking, which improved position tracking performance while reducing fuel consumption, thereby enabling significantly higher mileage during hardware experiments.

 Collaborated with Alvin Sun, Rohan Sinha, Chris Agia, Joshua Lee